 Una bottiglietta di acqua naturale.

-A small bottle of still water.
+A small bottle of natural water.

 Italian numbers 1-10